Venezuela presidential hopeful wants Wall Street economist on team

 “The United States would have a potential ally in a new Venezuelan government,” said Falcon, who defines himself as a center-leftist in favor of both market-friendly policies and strong welfare protection programs.

-Falcon implied he disagreed with possible U.S. oil sanctions against OPEC member Venezuela, however, saying he opposed any measures that “end up hurting the poor.”
+Falcon implied he disagreed with possible U.S. oil sanctions against OPEC member Venezuela, saying he opposed any measures that “end up hurting the poor.”

 U.S. President Donald Trump’s administration has already slapped some individual sanctions on officials it deems guilty of rights abuses or eroding democracy in Venezuela, and has also imposed measures to block new financing for the government.

-It is pondering measures against the oil sector if Maduro does not improve conditions for the presidential election, which critics say has been rigged to legitimize Maduro’s “dictatorship.”
+It is pondering measures against the oil sector if Maduro does not improve conditions for the election, which critics say has been rigged to legitimize “dictatorship.”

 Falcon, a 56-year-old former military man who supported the ruling socialists until a 2010 split, has drawn the wrath of Venezuela’s opposition coalition by throwing his hat into the ring and undercutting their boycott policy.

-“Abstention is no use,” he said, arguing that 80 percent of Venezuelans wanted change and the majority preferred to vote.
+“Abstention is no use,” he said, pointing to past boycotts that had given the socialists big uncontested wins and arguing that 80 percent of Venezuelans wanted change.

-“In world history, at least for the last two centuries, no government has won an election at a time of hyper-inflation.”
+“In world history, at least for the last two centuries, no government has won an election at a time of hyper-inflation,” he added, citing the price of a box of eggs equivalent to nearly two-thirds of the minimum monthly wage.

 Prices in Venezuela rose more than 4,000 percent in the 12 months to the end of January, according to estimates by the country’s opposition-led National Assembly, broadly in line with independent economists’ figures.